ErigiVaishnavi/Analyzing-Wikipedia-Talk-Network-with-GraphX/README.md

 analytics.
 These revelations have larger applications in anomaly detection, recommendation systems, and social network analysis.
-The interconnectedness of participants and their communities is revealed, demonstrating the power of distributed graph processing.
+The interconnectedness of participants and their communities is revealed, demonstrating the power of distributed graph processing.